-1.3 The permit and/or any part thereof may be modified, revoked, reopened, and reissued, or terminated for cause.
+1.3 This permit and/or any part thereof may be modified, revoked, reopened, and reissued, or terminated for cause.
 The filing of a request by the permittee for a permit modification, revocation and reissuance, or termination, or of a notification of planned changes or anticipated noncompliance does not stay any permit condition.

-- 1.4 Prior to its expiration, this permit may be reopened in accordance with the following provisions:. - (a) This permit shall be reopened and revised under any of the following circumstances: - (1) Additional applicable requirements under the Federal Act become applicable to a major Title V source with a remaining permit term of three (3) or more years.
-Such a reopening shall be completed no later than eighteen (18) months after promulgation of the applicable requirement.
+- 1.4 Prior to its expiration, this permit may be reopened in accordance with the provisions listed below. - (a) This permit shall be reopened and revised under any of the following circumstances: - (1) Additional applicable requirements under the Federal Act become applicable to a major Title V source with a remaining permit term of 3 or more years.
+Such a reopening shall be completed no later than 18 months after promulgation of the applicable requirement.
 No such reopening is required if the effective date of the requirement is later than the date on which the permit is due to expire, unless the original permit or any of its terms and conditions has been extended. - (2) Additional requirements (including excess emissions requirements) become applicable to an affected source under the acid rain program.
-Upon approval by the Administrator, excess emissions offset plans shall be deemed to be incorporated into the permit. - (3) The Permit Board or EPA determines that the permit contains a material mistake or that inaccurate statements were made in establishing the emissions standards or other terms or conditions of the permit. - (4) The Administrator or the Permit Board determines that the permit must be revised or revoked to assure compliance with the applicable requirements.
+Upon approval by the Administrator, excess emissions offset plans shall be deemed to be incorporated into the permit. - (3) The Permit Board or EPA determines that the permit contains a material mistake or that inaccurate statements were made in establishing the emission standards or other terms or conditions of the permit.

-- (b) Proceedings to reopen and issue a permit shall follow the same procedures as apply to initial permit issuance and shall affect only those parts of the permit for which cause to reopen exists.
-Such reopening shall be made as expeditiously as practicable. - (c) Reopenings shall not be initiated before a notice of such intent is provided to the Title V source by the Department of Environmental Quality (DEQ) at least thirty (30) days in advance of the date that the permit is to be reopened, except that the Permit Board may provide a shorter time period in the case of an emergency.
+- (4) The Administrator or the Permit Board determines that the permit must be revised or revoked to assure compliance with the applicable requirements. - (b) Proceedings to reopen and issue this permit shall follow the same procedures as apply to initial permit issuance and shall only affect those parts of the permit for which cause to reopen exists.
+Such reopening shall be made as expeditiously as practicable. - (c) Reopenings shall not be initiated before a notice of such intent is provided to the Title V source by the DEQ at least 30 days in advance of the date that the permit is to be reopened, except that the Permit Board may provide a shorter time period in the case of an emergency.